mimikefas/Supply-Chain-Report/README.md

 - August had highest monthly revenue; July had highest MoM growth (356.54%).

 ## Customer & Order Insights
+This section explores customer behavior and order trends, focusing on who is buying, how often, and how efficiently orders are being fulfilled including both early and late deliveries.
 - Total orders: 38,000 | Delivered: 13,000 | Purchases: 35,750.
 - Old customers ordered more (23,469) than new (14,971).
 - Most frequent customer: C00001.